Torus fibrations and localization of index II: Local index and localization formula

 \end{theorem}

-Note that if $M$ is closed, then $\ind (M,V,W)$ is equal to the index of the Dirac-type operator $D$ because of the homotopy invariance of indices.
-Using the excision property, additivity for disjoint unions and vanishing theorems we have the localization theorem.
+Note that if $M$ is closed, i.e., compact without boundary, then the local index is equal to the usual index of the Dirac-type operator, $\ind(M,W):=\ind(D)$.
+As a corollary of the excision formula we have the following localization formula of the index of Dirac-type operator.